Rural Doctors Foundation

 They were blessed with two daughters: Annie and Emily.

 “They’re adults now.
-My eldest has got her own family, and my other one is a doctor.
+My eldest has her own family, and my younger daughter is a doctor.
 They’re both about two-hours away,” says Sue.